jackokring/KRTPluginADemo/docs/index.md

 ### R
 such a simple module. take any cable and split it to the input and the output goes to where the cable ended.
 Precise CV conservation pass through.
 Then you can gain another signal on, and take that sum which is the output with the other signal on, and take it as another gain controlled CV to somewhere else.
 A generic mixer/splitter and no demo is needed.

+Installment of the Next HP Allocation **vTBC**
+---

+### Ω
+for a randomization of a clock signal to many gateable modules for some chaotic looping.
+Internally a mathematics thing again with a `BIRD` knob for some patterns from modal logic.
+It has a reset input to repeat the same sequence and so can work as an automatic pattern sequencer similar to a Euclidian step sequencer.